Vitalos logo

 High

-Serum iron measures the amount of circulating iron in the blood.
-Adequate iron levels are necessary for oxygen transport and energy production.
+Serum iron measures the amount of iron circulating in the blood.
+Iron is essential for red blood cell production.
+This test measures that amount.

 TSH